RESEARCH STARTER

 The third of eight children, Madonna Louise Ciccone (she later added Veronica as a second middle name) grew up in the suburbs of Detroit with parents Silvio “Tony” Ciccone and Madonna Louise Fortin.
 Her father was an engineer in the Chrysler factory, and her mother died from breast cancer at age thirty in 1963, when Madonna was still a child.

-The first big break came in 1979, when she landed a role in the Patrick Hernandez Revue, known primarily for its disco smash “Born to Be Alive.”
+The first big break came in 1979, when she landed a role in Patrick Hernandez’s revue, known primarily for its disco smash “Born to Be Alive.”
 After embarking on his tour (which included time in Paris), Madonna met musician Dan Gilroy, and they formed the rock band Breakfast Club.
 That band was short lived, leading her to form her next group, Emmy, in 1980.
 Emmy was successful in local clubs, and it interested representatives from record companies.

 Madonna signed a contract with Sire Records in 1982, and she committed to building her career as a recording artist.
 In 1985, she married actor Sean Penn, though the relationship ended in divorce in 1989.
-Madonna dated actor Warren Beatty, rapper Vanilla Ice, and basketball player Dennis Rodman.
+Over the years, Madonna has been romantically associated with notable figures such as actor Warren Beatty, rapper Vanilla Ice, and basketball player Dennis Rodman.

 With personal trainer Carlos Leon, Madonna had her first child, Lourdes Maria Ciccone Leon, in 1996; the couple broke up the following year.
 Madonna’s second child, Rocco John Ritchie, was born in 2000, and she married the child’s father, filmmaker Guy Ritchie, later that year.
-In 2006, the couple adopted a baby from Malawi, and he was named David Banda Mwale Ciccone Ritchie.
+In 2006, the couple adopted a baby from Malawi, named David Banda Mwale Ciccone Ritchie.
 In 2008, Madonna and Ritchie divorced.
 That same year, she was inducted into the Rock and Roll Hall of Fame.
-She adopted another child from Malawi, Mercy James, in 2009.
-Madonna follows the tenets of Kabbalah, which follows some of the spiritual traditions of Judaism.
+She adopted another child from Malawi, Mercy James, in 2009, and in February 2017 adopted four-year-old twin sisters, Estere and Stella.
+Madonna follows the tenets of Kabbalah, which draws on some of the spiritual traditions of Judaism.

 The Music

 Like a Virgin.
 Like a Virgin was noted for its sexual innuendo in the title and its propulsive dance beats courtesy of Chic’s Nile Rodgers.
-The album also featured a string of smash singles, from “Material Girl” (backed by a glamorous music video filled with colorful costume changes) to the equally upbeat “Dress You Up” and “Into the Groove.”
+It was her first number one hit on the Billboard Hot 100 and remained on top of the chart for six consecutive weeks.
+The album also featured a string of smash singles, from “Material Girl” (backed by a glamorous music video filled with colorful costume changes) to the equally upbeat “Angel,” “Dress You Up,” and “Into the Groove”; the former two both reached the Top 5 of the Billboard Hot 100.

 True Blue.
 In 1985, Madonna appeared in the film Desperately Seeking Susan, a performance that helped sales for her third record, True Blue.
 It was liked by fans and critics alike, and the slow but stormy “Live to Tell” went to number one, followed by “Papa Don’t Preach.” (“Papa Don’t Preach” had a music video that featured Madonna playing a character who is breaking the news of an out-of-wedlock pregnancy to her father.)
 Her next film, Shanghai Surprise (1986), in which she costarred with her husband Penn, was poorly received.
 Following that trend was her film Who’s That Girl?
 (1987), although she went on a massive tour to support the soundtrack (known primarily for the hit “Causing a Commotion”).
 When the tour stopped in Italy, Pope John Paul II advised fans to boycott her concert because of its sexually suggestive material and its negative references to religion.